Titanic and Liverpool: the untold story

 The Maritime Archives and Library also hold a lot of relevant material about the Titanic, including the only surviving first class ticket.
 You can read more online, with information sheet number 41: RMS Titanic.

-Read the full story in the Titanic and Liverpool book, which is available to buy from the online shop.
+Read the full story in the Titanic and Liverpool book, which is available to buy from the online shop, along with a range of Titanic merchandise.

 There are regular free events, talks and roleplayer performances about the Titanic.
 Further details and upcoming dates are in our Titanic events programme.